Internet2/comanage-registry-docker/docs/basic-auth-mariadb-persist.md

 mkdir -p /docker/srv/comanage-registry/local
 ```

-* Create a docker-compose.yml file.
+* Create a docker-compose.yml template file.
 Be sure to replace the password examples
 below with your own choices.
 ```
 version: '3.1'